john-azzaro/Study-React-JSX/README.md

 <br>
 <br>

-# How do you structure a React app with multiple components?
+# How do you structure a React app?

 <dl>
 <dd>